E-Teach Forum

 @Yousuf Memon

 I'm from Sindh in Pakistan.
 I'm a secondary school teacher.
 I teach english to students of grade ten.
 I have been a Teacher Trainer.
-I'm certified Master Trainer by British Council, World Population Foundation (WPF), HANDS, Auhang, SIDA etc. I have given trainings to teachers both Primary and Secondary.
+I'm certified Master Trainer by British Council, World Population Foundation (WPF), HANDS, Auhang, CIDA etc. I have given trainings to teachers both Primary and Secondary.

 Reputation